Thomas H. Cook

-David Hair is an award-winning writer of fantasy for adult and YA readers.
-He was born in New Zealand and travelled widely, and after spending time in Britain, then India, he now lives in Thailand with his wife.
+David Hair, an award-winning writer of fantasy for adult and YA readers, has been inspired by his travels around the globe. he was born in New Zealand, and after spending time in Britain, then India, he now lives in Bangkok, Thailand with his wife.
 His epic fantasy sagas The Moontide Quartet and The Sunsurge Quartet, and his YA series The Return of Ravana, are published by Jo Fletcher Books.

 Duncan Hamilton is deputy editor of the Yorkshire Post.
 He is the author of the 2007 William Hill Sports Book of the Year, Provided You Don't Kiss me: 20 Years with Brian Clough (Fourth Estate).

 Phil Hammond is an NHS doctor, journalist, broadcaster and comedian.
 Phil has worked in general practice for over twenty years, and has also worked in sexual health.
 He currently works in a specialist NHS team for young people with chronic fatigue syndrome/ME.
 Phil presented five series of Trust Me, I'm a Doctor on BBC2, encouraging patients to be more involved, assertive and questioning, and has been a presenter for BBC Radio Bristol since 2007.
 He has been Private Eye's medical correspondent since 1992, and appears regularly on national radio and television speaking up for patient power and a more honest and transparent NHS.
 This is his fifth book.